alisalamatian1/ChartGaze/README.md

 2.  **Download Dataset**:
     * Our dataset is available on Hugging Face: [https://huggingface.co/datasets/alisalam/ChartGaze](https://huggingface.co/datasets/alisalam/ChartGaze)

+      Note that to make things easier, you can just download the train and val folders here: https://huggingface.co/datasets/alisalam/ChartGaze/tree/main/data

 3.  **Organize Files**:
     * Place the downloaded models and dataset into the directory structure shown above.